ajosedev/knowledge/notes/Ideas.md

 Is this why people prefer HSL?
 Apparently HSL is actually bad

 https://stripe.com/blog/accessible-color-systems

+#breakdown - oklch
 https://evilmartians.com/chronicles/oklch-in-css-why-quit-rgb-hsl
+what is p3 vs srgb
+how can you convert between HEX and OKLCH - is it because they are in the same colour space?
+HEX can't use P3?

 How does Google's HCT work with this? https://material.io/blog/science-of-color-design